 This Category has no FAQ yet

-The average life span of a professional football player, starting in 1920 when pro-football began, well the APFA/NFL began, to today is 68 years old.
+The average life span of a professional football player, including ALL players from 1920 to today is 68 years old.
 It has widely been reported that it is 51-55 years old.
 This is wrong!

 The average pro-football player lives to be 68.1 years old.
 The average American male lives to the age of 78.7 years old.
 (American Female - 82 years.)

-Yes, six (6) players have made it to or beyone the century mark.
+Yes, seven (7) players have made it to or beyone the century mark.
 They are:

 Sam 'Salemi' Dana - 1928 New York Yankees - 104 years old